bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-11 14:00 Tuesday

-One day, when Git is a pain, try [Gitv](http://www.gregsexton.org/portfolio/gitv/) for vim.
+One day, when Git is a pain, try [Gitv](http://www.gregsexton.org/portfolio/gitv/) for @vim